History of the Staten Island Railway: Service scaledowns, discontinuation of South and North Shore lines, and the end of B&O operation: 1947–1971

-Service cuts and the discontinuation of service: 1948–1953

 This map of the Staten Island Rapid Transit from 1952 shows the system at its greatest extent, and was published a year before service on the North Shore and South Beach branches was discontinued.

 On July 1, 1948, the New York City Board of Transportation took over all of the bus lines on Staten Island.
 As a result, the bus fare on Staten Island dropped from five cents per zone (twenty cents Tottenville to the ferry) to seven cents for the whole island, to match the fare of the other city-owned bus lines.
-The cheaper bus fare resulted in an exodus of passengers from the SIRT.
-In 1947, the SIRT had carried 12.3 million passengers but after the decrease in bus fares the number decreased to 8.7 million in 1948 and to 4.4 million in 1949.
-Three months after the change, passenger traffic dropped 32 percent on the Tottenville Division and 40 percent on the other two divisions.
-The buses saw a 25 percent increase in ridership.
+The cheaper bus fare resulted in the number of passengers the SIRT carried to drop from 12.3 million passengers in 1947, to 4.4 million in 1949.

-Due to the loss of ridership, on August 28, 1948, the SIRT announced it would reduce service on all three branches on September 5.
-Service would be reduced from 15-minute intervals in non-rush hours to 30 minutes during that time, and from 5 to 10 minutes in rush hours to 10 to 15 minutes during rush hours.
-The day afterwards, Richmond Borough President Cornelius A. Hall and Staten Island civic organizations announced they would oppose the proposed cuts.
-The PSC elected not to prevent the cut in service on September 2, 1948, and the cut went into effect three days later.
-237 of the previous 492 weekday trains were cut and the schedule of expresses was reduced during rush hours.
-In addition, all night trains after 1:29 a.m. were eliminated.
-The reduction of trips resulted in the firing of 30 percent of the company's personnel.